-AN ACT TO PROMOTE AND DEVELOP THE SEED INDUSTRY IN THE PHILIPPINES AND CREATE A NATIONAL SEED INDUSTRY COUNCIL AND FOR OTHER PURPOSES
+AN ACT TO PROMOTE AND DEVELOP THE SEED INDUSTRY IN THE NIGERIA AND CREATE A NATIONAL SEED INDUSTRY COUNCIL AND FOR OTHER PURPOSES

 Short Title. - This Act shall be known as the "Seed Industry Development Act of 1992".

 Declaration of Policy. - It is hereby declared the policy of the State to promote and accelerate the development of the seed industry and, for this purpose, the Government shall:

 b. encourage and hasten the organization of all sectors engaged in the industry, integrate all their activities, and provide assistance to them;

 d. encourage the private sector to engage in seed research and development and in mass production and distribution of good quality seeds; and

 e. provide the local seed industry protection against unfair competition from imported seeds.